 Bellevue’s nightlife is not this area’s strongest suit, especially compared to downtown Nashville.
-However, there are still activities to enjoy in both daytime and when the sun goes down.
+However, there are still activities to enjoy in both the daytime and when the sun goes down.
 Alley Pub, Plantation Pub, and Red Line Bar & Grill are all popular weekend hangout spots for classic bar food, a variety of live music, and karaoke.
 For those seeking out a quieter, more relaxed atmosphere, The Well Coffeehouse is a trendy spot for young professionals to relax on weekday mornings.
 This area’s main shopping hotspot is One Bellevue Place, a spacious mall featuring several popular restaurants and stores, as well as a movie theater.

 One of Bellevue’s most well-known daytime attractions is Cheekwood Estate and Gardens.
-With over 55 acres of gorgeous gardens to explore and several outdoor art exhibits, as well as charming children’s gardens for youth of all ages, Cheekwood is one of Nashville’s most beautiful and picturesque areas.
+With over 55 acres of gorgeous gardens to explore and several outdoor art exhibits, as well as charming children’s gardens for all ages, Cheekwood is one of Nashville’s most beautiful and picturesque areas.

 Homes for sale in Bellevue